-The results of Riverside County’s single day point-in-time count of homeless people are in, and there are few surprised for Palm Springs.
+The results of Riverside County’s single day point-in-time count of homeless people are in, and there are few surprises for Palm Springs.

 Driving the news: Volunteers fanned out across the county, including here in Palm Springs, in February.
 Their task was to simply count how many people were on the streets during one period of one day.
 It marked the first in-person count in two years due to the pandemic.
 Results were released this week, and they are used to help determine the county’s allotment of Housing and Urban Development (HUD) funding.